ckeditor/ckeditor5-dev/packages/ckeditor5-dev-ci/README.md

   - `--trigger-repository-slug` &mdash; *(Optional)* Repository slug (`org/name`) that triggered the new pipeline.
     Can be omitted if it matches `--slug`.
   - `--release-branch` &mdash; *(Optional)* Branch that leads the release process.
+  - `--pipeline-definition-id` &mdash; *(Optional)* GitHub App pipeline definition ID.
+When provided, the specified pipeline definition is triggered instead of the project's default OAuth pipeline.

 - ⚙️ **`ckeditor5-dev-ci-trigger-snyk-scan`**